Credit-Based Insurance Scores vs. FICO Scores

 How Long Until Your Insurance Rates Improve?

-Credit changes typically appear in your score within 30–45 days of being reported by creditors.
+Credit changes typically appear in your score within 30 to 45 days of being reported by creditors.
 However, meaningful rate improvements from insurers usually take 6+ months of consistent habits.
-Once your score climbs, proactively ask your insurer to re-pull your credit or shop competing quotes — insurers won't automatically lower your rate mid-term.
+Once your score climbs, proactively ask your insurer to re-pull your credit or shop competing quotes, since insurers won't automatically lower your rate mid-term.
+Check out these proven ways to lower your premium alongside credit improvements.

 Options If You Have Bad Credit Right Now